ibm-cloud-docs/get-support/faq.md

 To contact support, you can use the following methods:
 * If you have a valid Pay-As-You-Go or Subscription account, you can click **Chat with IBM** to connect with a support engineer.
+* Pay-as-you-go or subscription accounts can also contact support by phone and can find the number in the [Support Center](/unifiedsupport/supportcenter){: external}.
 * Lite and Trial account support is limited to non-technical support issues that are related to account access and billing.
 Users with Lite or Trial accounts can view the [{{site.data.keyword.Bluemix_notm}} documentation](/docs/get-support?topic=get-support-using-avatar), Chat with Watson, and use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.